J-1 Scholar Requests

 For the host department:

-International Student & Scholar Services assesses a $100.00 administrative recovery fee for processing an initial or transfer DS-2019.
-A $50.00 administrative recovery fee is assessed for extensions to an ongoing J -1 program.
+International Student & Scholar Services assesses a $150.00 administrative recovery fee for processing an initial or transfer DS-2019.
 ISSS will invoice the administrative recovery fee to the department via Georgia State’s Spectrum financial system.
-Departments should provide valid Speedtype and workflow codes in section H of the “J-1 Exchange Visitor Request Form.”
+Departments should provide valid Speedtype and Workflow codes when prompted.”

 For the visiting scholar: